SOBotics/UserStalker/README.md

 Moderators can destroy these accounts, if and only if they are completely sure that the profile is created only for spam.

-When we detect trends like the [Super User spam wave](https://chat.stackexchange.com/transcript/59667/2017/10/16) on 16th October 2017, we usually try to figure out what is happening and destroy the spam profiles.
+When we detect trends like the ["The Great Super User Spam Invasion of 2017"](https://meta.stackexchange.com/a/238975) on [16th October 2017](https://chat.stackexchange.com/transcript/59667/2017/10/16), we usually try to figure out what is happening and destroy the spam profiles.
 (But it is left to the site moderators discretion.
-We just alert the mods, if the need be.)
+We just alert the mods, if the need be.
+In that particular case, Community Managers were informed as the number of accounts involved was very high.)

 ## Whom would it help?